 BEST OVERALL DESIGN

 Think Equinox in rowing machine form.
-If you like the dark aesthetic but want a design that’s a little more elevated, check out the Max Rower from CITYROW GO, which is crafted from sustainable American ash wood and powder-coated aluminum.
+If you like the dark aesthetic but want a design that’s a little more elevated, check out the Max Rower from CITYROW, which is crafted from sustainable American ash wood and powder-coated aluminum.
 The Max model features a 19.5-inch sweat-resistant screen, while the Classic model lets you mount your own device.
-Included in some rowing machine packages, CITYROW GO’s bespoke workout app offers goal-tracking and a library of guided classes to pick from.
+Included in some rowing machine packages, CITYROW’s bespoke workout app offers goal-tracking and a library of guided classes to pick from.

 15. EnergyFit SKI-ROW AIR+PWR